By Bennett Heyn

 Read also: What is Amazon Prime? - CNET

-Is an Amazon Business Account Worth Signing Up For?
+Is Amazon Business Worth It?

-Great question.
-There are pros and cons to any membership with Amazon.
 The main reason to become an Amazon Business member is because of how much money you can save by shopping & selling on Amazon Business.
 Similarly, Amazon Business gives you the tools to help manage your business easier.
 In my opinion, signing up for an Amazon Business Account has been worth signing up for.
 I use Amazon Business and it has made my life simpler.
 My recommendation is to sign up for an Amazon Business account and try it out for a month.
 That way, you can see if it is helpful for you & your business.
 If it's not valuable for you, it is super easy to cancel.

-Benefits & Features of an Amazon Business Account
+Amazon Business Account Benefits